ES-TUDelft/interaction-design-tool-ir/README.md

-# interaction-design-tool-ir
-Interaction-Design tool for designing human-robot interactions

-# Interaction-Design Tool for ulti-Modal Robot Communication
+# Interaction-Design Tool for Multi-Modal Robot Communication

 This project provides a prototyping tool for designing interactions with social robots.
 The current version is compatible with the [Pepper Robot](https://www.ald.softbankrobotics.com/en/robots/pepper) and requires a license from [Interactive-Robotics](https://www.interactive-robotics.com).